openhwgroup/cvw/synthDC/README.md

         Frequency in MHz.
 Default is 500

 CONFIG
-        The wally configuration file.
-Default is rv32e.
+        The Wally configuration file.
+The default is rv32e.
-        Examples.
-        rv32e
-        rv64gc
-        rv32gc
+        Examples: rv32e, rv64gc, rv32gc

 TECH
         The target standard cell library.
-Default is 130.
+The default is sky130.
         sky90: skywater 90nm TT 25C
         sky130: skywater 130nm TT 25C

 SAIFPOWER
         Controls if power analysis is driven by switching factor or RTL modelsim simulation.
 When enabled requires a saif file named power.saif.
-        Default is 0.
+The default is 0.
         0: switching factor power analysis
         1: RTL simulation driven power analysis.